 Measure the diameter of the circle from a mark on one side of the tree to a mark on the other.
 Cut the landscape fabric to this size.
 Fold the landscape fabric in half and cut half-way up the fold from the edge to the center.
 Cut a circle out of the center the size of the tree trunk.

 Spread the landscape fabric around the tree.
+Use landscape staples to hold the fabric in place.

 Build a rock border to contain the mulch.
 Dig a trench 1 to 2 inches deep around the tree along the marks to seat the rocks.
 Make the trench the same width as the average width of the border rocks, for example, 6 inches.